 We are sensitive to the Global trending bio-security concerns.
 Our sample transport designs take this into consideration in terms of our equipment, routing, supervision, reporting and accountability.
-For 3years in Liberia (2015 to 2017), our couriers moved over 50,000 samples and we have managed to account for all samples transported
+For six (6) years in Liberia (2015 to 2021), our couriers moved over 120,000 samples and we have managed to account for all samples transported.

 Rider/driver training (Road safety)

 Our couriers undergo a through and rigorous training in defensive motorcycle rider training before they start picking samples.
 The training enables the couriers to handle the tough off-road terrains as well as the urban traffic conditions.
 Every year our couriers are given a refresher training in order to make sure that they continue to adhere to what they were taught.